 If you could recommend ONE website to women what would it be and why?

 I would recommend noiclub.org.
 This is a fantastic resource for female entrepreneurs, sharing tips and events.
 It also has a really useful Facebook page where women can interact and ask for help and advice.
 The founders are very supportive as is the community they have established.
+It has helped during my journey of setting up a new fashion brand.

 Is there anything else you would like to share with us?